-6.2.1 Public perceptions
+3.2.1 Public perceptions

 Public perceptions and acceptance of the risks associated with water recycling remain a key issue for promoting sewer mining.
 There is limited long term experience with recycling schemes in Australia; however, overseas experience suggests that health risks are not significant (Khan and Roser 2007).
 The Queensland Water Commission (Queensland Water Commission, 2007) noted that recycled water has been used to replenish drinking water supplies in many parts of the world for up to 40 years, including the USA, UK, Singapore and Belgium.
-There still remains though, the perception of the 'yuk' factor in dealing with recycled water are still open to argument.
+There still remains though, the perception of the 'yuk' factor in dealing with recycled water (MacDonald and Dyack 2004).
+Factors influencing people's decisions to use recycled water are still open to argument.
 Knowledge and pricing may not be as critical as is trust in the entity providing the recycled water (Po, Nancarrow et al. 2005).